mwycombe/CribbageQt/CribbageQt/Techniques.md

 9. If installed on a more base class, all it's subclasses' events are filtered
 10. If installed on a base class will be necessary to test widget.type() for relevance

+## PyQt Validators
+There is a quirk using the QIntValidator for Line Edit input.
+When the validation is complete or the length runs out, pressing return doesn't emit returnPressed.
+Rather, editingFinished is emitted.
+Test by experiment in PyQtTraining ValidationTest.

+The editingFinished signal is also emitted when you tab out of a validated field.

 ## tkinter events vs. PyQt Signals